-Recommended Practices for Posting Ramp Speeds PTM-RAMPSPEED
+Recommended Practices for Posting Ramp Speeds PTM-RAMPSPEED The purpose of this publication is to outline recommended practices for ramp speed signing in a useful and widely accepted form for Canadian practitioners.
+It has been primarily developed as a reference document for traffic engineering professionals responsible for selecting and implementing traffic control devices for managing speeds on ramps.
 Accurate, up-to-date and full coverage of issues relating to ramp speed signing in Canada is provided.
 The recommended practices have largely been created according to accepted human factors principles defined by wide-spread use of guidelines across a variety of Canadian jurisdictions.
 When possible, the documented practices provide quantitative guidance for the use and placement of ramp speed signs and associated devices.
-The document also proposes an amended version of a ramp advisory speed limit sign contained in TAC'sManual of Uniform Traffic Control Devices for Canada (MUTCDC)\The importance of standards, uniformity and consistency is emphasized throughout the publication.
+The document also proposes an amended version of a ramp advisory speed limit sign contained in TAC's Manual of Uniform Traffic Control Devices for Canada (MUTCDC) The importance of standards, uniformity and consistency is emphasized throughout the publication.
 However, these tenets of road safety engineering should not be used in place of sound engineering judgement.
-Disponible en français: Pratiques recommandées pour la signalisation des limites de vitesse dans les bretelles (2011) Media type: eBook, Print 2011 Member Price: \$ 59.00, Regular Price: \$ 79.00
+Disponible en français : Pratiques recommandées pour la signalisation des limites de vitesse dans les bretelles (2011) Media type: eBook, Print 2011 Member Price: \$ 59.00, Regular Price: \$ 79.00

-Quantifying and Forecasting Greenhouse Gas Emissions from Urban Passenger Transportation - TECHNICAL APPENDICES

-PT-QFGGEAPP-E

-This report captures the presentations used at the "Quantifying and Forecasting Greenhouse Gas Emissions from Urban Passenger Transportation" workshop held by TAC, which was a forum for exchanging ideas and knowledge.

-http://tac-atc.ca/sites/tac-atc.ca/files/site/doc/resources/report-ghg-appendices.pdf

-Media type: PDF Download

-2011

-Free

-Guidelines for the Application and Display of Transit Signals PTM-DISPLAY Guidelines for the Application and Display of Transit Signals will help practitioners in Canadian jurisdictions identify the changes needed in applicable legislation and policies in order to implement transit signal displays, and prepare intersection designs and operations on transit routes.
+Quantifying and Forecasting Greenhouse Gas Emissions from Urban Passenger Transportation - TECHNICAL APPENDICES RPT-OFGGEAPP-E This report captures the presentations used at the "Quantifying and Forecasting Greenhouse Gas Emissions from Urban Passenger Transportation" workshop held by TAC, which was a forum for exchanging ideas and knowledge. http://tac-atc.ca/sites/tac-atc.ca/files/site/doc/resources/report-ghg-appendices.pdf Media type: PDF Download 2011 1 TAC 3 Guidelines for the Application and Display of Transit Signatio Guidelines for the Application and Display of Transit Signals PTM-DISPLAY Guidelines for the Application and Display of Transit Signals will help practitioners in Canadian jurisdictions identify the changes needed in applicable legislation and policies in order to implement transit signal displays, and prepare intersection designs and operations on transit routes.
 These guidelines were prepared in response to the increased interest in public transit systems as a reliable form of transportation.
 Over the past few years, transit priority measures have been implemented to improve sustainable transportation and surface transit systems.
 Some of these measures require the use of transit signal displays, which can provide the right-of-way for public transit vehicles.
 To help address the application and display of transit signals and to achieve consistency, various displays for transit throughout Canada were consolidated to nationwide implementation.
-Disponible en français: Lignes directrices d'application et d'affichage des signaux lumineux pour le transport en commun (2011) Media type: eBook, Print 2011 Member Price: \$ 79.00, Regular Price: \$ 119.00
+Disponible en français : Lignes directrices d'application et d'affichage des signaux lumineux pour le transport en commun (2011) Media type: eBook, Print 2011 Member Price: \$ 79.00, Regular Price: \$ 119.00